vaishavs/Functional-Programming-CPP/04_Boost.Range/02_extend_ds.md

 };
 ```

 #### Step 2: Adding a trait
-For types that cannot be modified, such as C structs, third-party classes, legacy code, or user-defined types (UDTs), two free-standing functions must be specified by a class for it to be useable as a certain Range concept:
+For types that *cannot be modified*, such as C structs, third-party classes, legacy code, or user-defined types (UDTs), two free-standing functions must be specified by a class for it to be useable as a certain Range concept:
 * `range_begin`
 * `range_end`